mfossen/pdfmerger/README.md

 1. `pdfmerger` will read in a directory of PDF files, group them by `T_##` and then merge them in sorted order into a single file named `T_##.pdf`
 2. `pdfmerger.exe --input-directory in-pdfs --output-directory out-pdfs` should be all the program needs, and will create `out-pdfs` if it doesn't exist.
-  a. for example, if you are in powershell in your Downloads folder where you downloaded `pdfmerger.exe`, with a directory of PDF files in the Downloads folder, you'd run `./pdfmerger.exe --input-directory 'Input PDF Files' --output-directory 'Output PDF Files'`
+    i. for example, if you are in powershell in your Downloads folder where you downloaded `pdfmerger.exe`, with a directory of PDF files in the Downloads folder, you'd run `./pdfmerger.exe --input-directory 'Input PDF Files' --output-directory 'Output PDF Files'`